 Some things you can send to your subscribers in your newsletters are:

 - Helpful tips/content that can’t be found on your blog

 - Product launches (your own products or affiliates)

 - Behind-the-scenes look at your life or blog

 - Special promotions or sales that are relevant to your audience

 - Blog posts repurposed for your email list

 You should aim to send a weekly newsletter to establish trust and build a relationship with your subscribers.

 So that’s everything you need to know on how to start an email list!

-Don’t forget you can sign up for ConvertKit’s FREE plan here and grow your email list for free up to 1,000 subscribers.
+Don’t forget that you can sign up for ConvertKit’s FREE plan here and grow your blog email list for free up to 1,000 subscribers.